Harry Ostrer: Molecular genetics of sex determination and disorders of sex development

-Ostrer's research is focused on genetic testing, particularly the genetic origins of Jews.
 His research on Jewish genetics was praised by other geneticists as innovative.
 Oster has stressed that his work is not intended to create a hierarchy in human society or support eugenic aims, and he seeks to understand genetic differences without promoting discrimination.
 His work is intended to connect with heritage through genetic research and foster group identity and pride among Jewish people for their long history.
 Although his research reveals distinctive markers in Jewish populations, he points out that DNA does not replace traditional religious definitions of Jewishness.
 Ostrer's work was released around the same time as Behar's and had similar results.